EchoMAV/mk1docs/docs/index.md

 3. Unscrew filter housing from plug and remove filter.
 Note the orentation of the fuel filter.
 ![Filter 5](https://github.com/EchoMAV/mk1docs/assets/155487175/2d2ac276-b791-4a20-b0dc-e9182b7224f1)
 4. Inspect filter for contamination and damage.
 Clean or replace as necessary.
 5. Inspect the white o-rings on the plug.
-If damaged replace. **Worn o-rings can cause a fuel leak.**
+If damaged replace. **Worn or damaged o-rings can cause a fuel leak.**
 6. Reverse steps to reinstall filter and plug.
 Make sure to replace fuel filter in original orentation.
 Be sure to use locktight 242 (blue) on air scoop bolts.